siirirautio/VHPT_recon_with_TV_plus_tank_data/README.md

 *Corresponding author.
 Email:  alsaker@gonzaga.edu.

+### Code authors

+Main algorithms: copyright (c) 2004 Melody Alsaker, Siiri Rautio, Samuli Siltanen

+Some subroutines use code authored by other individuals.
+Whenever possible, appropriate credit has been given within the relevant files.

 ### Data

-All the data for the 3 phantoms used in the paper are included:
+The EIT data for the 3 targets used in the paper, along with the calibration set (collected on a tank filled with homogeneous saline) and the set corresponding to numerically simulated data on a homogeneous domain are included in the directory labeled DATA:
-- pac_man_2_22_11_07_11_11_05.mat
+- Data_S1: Target I
-- split_yellow_22_11_07_10_33_25.mat
+- Data_S2: Target II
-- two_large_yellow_22_11_07_10_21_29.mat
+- Data_S3: Target III
+- Data_S4_clb: Calibration data (homogeneous tank)
+- Data_S5_cem: CEM simulated data (homogeneous domain)

 ### How to run the code

-Run the file `runThis_sinogramFromElectrodeData.m`.
+1. Run the MATLAB file `Step1_runthis.m`.
 The first time you run the code it will generate an output directory if the option to save is selected.
-This file outputs the blurry sinogram, that is the input for the neural network.
+This file reads in EIT data and outputs a .mat file containing the blurry sinogram, which is the input for the neural network in Step 2.

-Run the file `deblur_sinogram.py` to deblur the sinogram.
+2. Run the Python file `Step2_runthis.py` to deblur the sinogram which was output in Step 1.
+The deblurred sinogram is saved as a .mat file in the output directory.

-Finally, run the file `VHPT_TV_comp.m` to reconstruct the deblurred sinogram using Total Variation regularization and compute the reconstucted conductivity.
+3. Finally, run the file `Step3_runthis.m` to reconstruct a conductivity image from the deblurred sinogram using Total Variation regularization.
+The final reconstruction is saved